untangled-web/untangled-ui/README-css.md

-# Untangled Stylekit
+# Untangled CSS Library

-This project is provided as an optional CSS toolkit for use with the Untangled Web Framework.
+This project is provided as an optional CSS library for use with Untangled UI.
 It is generally applicable to any web-based project (it simply results in CSS).
-More documentation and usage guides coming very soon.

 ## Quick start